 - Compression: If there is a large number of expression columns in the HeatMap they can be compressed down to the median, min or max value.

 - Show values: When selected shows the actual expression values, otherwise just shows the color gradient.

 - The contents of the HeatMap can be exported to a TXT or PDF file.

 The Add Signature Gene Sets panel allows you to add more gene sets to an existing network.
 This is also called Post Analysis.

-To access the dialog click the Add Signature Gene Sets… button on the Main EnrichmentMap panel.
+To access the dialog click the Options button at the top right of the Data Set List, then select Add Signature Gene Sets… in the pop-up menu.